yefremov/jsdom/lib/newapi1.md

 const dom = jsdom(``, { virtualConsole });
 ```

-Code like this will create a virtual console with no behavior, which you can intercept by adding event listeners for all the possible console methods:
+Code like this will create a virtual console with no behavior.
+You can give it behavior by adding event listeners for all the possible console methods:

 ```js
 virtualConsole.on("error", () => { ... });